ahgroup/handelgroupwebsite/content/authors/brianmckay/_index.md

 ---

 Brian graduated with his PhD at the end of 2019.
-He is now a lecturer in our department.
 He is still working on several research projects with our group.

-* Time in group: 2016 - present
+* Time in group: 2016 - 2019
 * Research Projects: Influenza Epidemiology, Systematic Reviews